We have pre-loaded 'best practice’ configurations to help get you started. These include:

 Refer to Setting up your Practice Letterhead.

-6. Set up your email signature
+Step 6 - Set up your email signature

 Create a practice-wide email signature that leverages merge fields, such as author; name, role, phone number and email address.
 This will allow you to leverage FYI's email drafting and workflow capabilities.

 Step 7 - Start setting up templates